aelmiger/chessboard2fen/README.md

-# Real chessboard to FEN conversion
+# Real chessboard to FEN conversion.

-### The goal of this repo is to extract the board configuration from a chessboard image.
+The goal of this repo is to extract the board configuration from a chessboard image.
+Image can be from any perspective as long as all pieces are still visibel.
+Two neural nets are doing the conversion.
+One is detecting the board in the image while the other classifies each cell.
+Currently the nets are only trained on this specific chessboard.

 #### Example